-- Cleaning Fees
+- Daily Cleaning (If Available)

 - Parking Space

-Put the property manager's contact info into your phone and wallet for easy access to answers during your trip.
+Put the property manager's contact info into your smart phone and wallet for quick access to answers during your stay.

 Congratulations on reserving your vacation home!
-You're on the way to a fabulous vacation!
+You're on your way to a fantastic vacation!

 During your Stay